kartavya99/-MyPortfolio/README.md

 Index and Style CSS files added with images in the assets folder added.

-In addition to above file - here is the link of fireframe layout of the portfolio http://framebox.org/ApfyL
+In addition to above file - here is the link of Wireframe layout of the portfolio http://framebox.org/ApfyL